lci108/Brick-Game-Refactor-Java/README.md

 # COMP2042_CW_efycl17
-# Brick Breaker Game - Enhanced Edition
+# Brick Breaker Game
+Brick Game is a JavaFX-based game that combines classic block-breaking gameplay with exciting new features.
+The game has undergone significant enhancements, including the addition of new blocks, improved levels, visual effects, and sound elements.

 ## Compilation Instructions